-Wroxton College in England is looking forward to once again welcoming FDU students to the Abbey.
-That extraordinary study abroad experience is expected to resume this fall for our students.
+Wroxton College in England once again welcomed FDU students to the Abbey.
+That extraordinary study abroad experience resumed during the fall semester for our students and another group will be studying there this spring semester.

-FDU’s plans are predicated on having the vast majority of our students fully vaccinated by the fall and on compliance with evolving standards and guidelines set by the Centers for Disease Control and Prevention (CDC), New Jersey public health authorities, and our own health and safety resources.
+FDU’s plans are predicated on having the vast majority of our students fully vaccinated and on the compliance with evolving standards and guidelines set by the Centers for Disease Control and Prevention (CDC), New Jersey public health authorities, and our own health and safety resources.
 We will remain nimble to address new conditions and challenges, and we will make any appropriate changes in our plans to align with public health guidance.